krasserm/krasserm.github.io/_posts/2023-01-23-scaling-perceiver-ar.md

 ## Compute estimates

 For estimating the FLOPs required to train Perceiver AR models I'm using the compute estimates from Table 1 in \[3\] and additionally include the estimates for the embedding layer and the final output layer as done in Appendix F of \[1\].
-This is implemented in class `ComputeEstimator`.
+This is implemented in class `ComputeEstimator`. **Update:** FLOPs computation as described in Appendix F of \[1\] seems to be incorrect.
+You can find all details [here](https://github.com/krasserm/perceiver-io/blob/main/examples/scaling/clm/update.md) and how it affects the results in this article (TL;DR the [conclusion](#conclusion) remains valid).

 The training FLOPs per latent token for the self-attention part of Perceiver AR can be estimated with the `self_attn()` method.
 The training FLOPs per latent token for the initial cross-attention can be estimated with `cross_attn()`.
 An example: